SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 **What it reveals:** The most remarkable comeback story in modern European economic history

 **The Turning Point:**
 > *"Look at this line carefully.
 It's not just a trend—it's a testament to human resilience.
-Starting from the depths of 2020, watch as EU27 tourism begins its climb back to life.
+Starting from the depths of 2020, watch as European Union tourism begins its climb back to life.
 This isn't just recovery; it's resurrection.
 By 2023, the line crosses the zero mark—the moment when European tourism officially returned to pre-pandemic levels."*

 **The Recovery Milestones:**
 - **2020-2021:** The Valley of Despair (-55% to -35%)